What Is The Best Direction To Plant A Garden?

 Proper drainage is vital for the health and longevity of your garden.
 Poor drainage can lead to waterlogged soil, root rot, and even the death of your plants.
 It’s important to determine the drainage characteristics of your soil and choose plants that suit these conditions.
 If your soil has insufficient drainage, you can implement various drainage solutions, such as adding organic matter, creating raised beds, or installing a drainage system.
 By addressing drainage issues, you can ensure that your plants have the right balance of moisture for optimal growth.

-See also What Is The Most Popular Gardening Tool?
+See also What Is The Best Way To Organize Your Garden?

 Neighbors